hugithordarson/nolips/README.md

 # 2. Features possibly/probably not required

-## 1. Creates a build during development
+## 1. Maintaining a build during development

 WOLips does one thing that *might* be required.
 Whether it's *actually* required requires some investigation.